waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Found Amulet Coin at (14, 2) in Map 3_55.
 (Turn 11039)
 - Found Ultra Ball at (2, 1) in Map 3_56.
 (Turn 11006)
 - Found Full Heal at (14, 9) in Map 3_54.
 (Turn 10981)

-# Radio Tower Mission Plan
-1. Clear 4F: Defeat all Team Rocket forces on this floor.
-2. Reach 5F: Use stairs at (12, 0).
-3. Stop Broadcast: Defeat Executives on 5F and rescue the station.